junxit/us-congress-bills-111/metadata.md

 - 2010-05-12 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-05-12 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 261). (text: CR 5/11/2010 H3284)
 - 2010-05-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 261).(text: CR 5/11/2010 H3284)
+- 2010-05-17 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.